shivamsingh96/Automatic-Ticket-Classification-System-with-NLP-NMF-and-ML-Algorithms/README.md

 ## Dataset
 You can download the dataset from https://drive.google.com/file/d/1qTVu7y8QTtN2_XNOK1NnGVqteEfXMA-m/view?usp=drive_link.

 Although the dataset contains 22 features but only complaint text is valuable for us and since Topic Modelling is a unsupervised learning problem so the labels are not given.
 We have find the significant labels/category for each complaints.

+## Text Preprocessing
+Before analysis, we should process the text data so that we will get valuable insights and information from dataset for further extraction and prediction.
+Text preprocessing involves 3 main steps:
+1. Data Cleaning (Removing Brackets, Punctuations, Numbers and special characters)
+2. Lemmatization
+3. Parts of Speech (POS) Tagging

+## Exploratory Data Analysis
+This process helps to analyse the data and extract valuable insights and information from dataset.
+This process includes plotting of wordcloud to check the most frequent word occuring in the complaints and then visualize top 30 unigrams, bigrams and trigrams.